 The Skunk Cabbage flower is a perennial plant up to 50 cm tall, a member of the arum family, it has large, cabbage-like leaves that surround a bright yellow flower, it has a disagreeable smell.
 The large tuberous rootstock produces fleshy roots and heart-shaped, cabbage-like leaves on thick stalks.
 Numerous small, purple flowers grow on a small, oval, fleshy spike covered by a purple and yellowish-green, hood.
 Flowering time is from February to April, it flowers before the leaves appear.
 The whole plant emits a skunk or garlic odor.

-In the north, the unusual reddish green blooms of skunk cabbage are among the first wildflowers to appear in spring.
+In the north, the unusual reddish-green blooms of skunk cabbage are among the first wildflowers to appear in spring.
 February to May.
-Temperature within the flower is often 20 degrees c. higher than the ambient air; the flower sometimes will melt the snow as it begins to bloom.
+The temperature within the flower is often 20 degrees c. higher than the ambient air; the flower sometimes will melt the snow as it begins to bloom.
 Looks pretty cool.

 Very reliable in tuberculosis, chronic catarrh, fevers, whooping cough, epilepsy, convulsions, and pleurisy.
 Excellent remedy in dysentery, convulsions, dropsy, hysteria, epilepsy, and for use during pregnancy.

 When made into an ointment, it greatly relieves the pain of all external tumors and sores.